 A great example from one of our clients: Sonos, a Santa Barbara based electronics company, needed to drive down the demand for parking as they were losing a number of parking spaces in an office move.
 They wanted to incentivize their employees not to drive to work and so conducted a survey to determine what types of incentives would be the most effective.
 What they found was that over 50% of their employees were interested in biking to work.
 Based on this, they decided that an incentive related to biking would probably be effective.
 And so the Sonos “Earn a Bike” program was born: employees are eligible for a $600 gift card to a local bike shop after having taken 80 non-SOV (Single Occupancy Vehicle) commutes.
 This helped lead to a 45% parking reduction at their offices.

 Like all situations, this story from Sonos is highly contextual.
 They are situated in a dense, urban area, where it’s warm for the majority of the year, which likely predisposed their commuters toward a willingness to bike.
 But there are good takeaways here, particularly about learning what non-SOV modes your commuters are most willing to try.
 Coupled with your ability to segment your audience through the Networks tool, you can set up incentive programs that are targeted and more likely to be effective.

 Different types of incentives

 Incentives can come in a wide variety of shapes and sizes.
-Here a a few common examples:
+Here a few common examples:

 Emergency or Guaranteed Ride Home

-In addition to story about the Sonos Earn a Bike program, there are many other ways to design mode-specific rewards.
-For example, you may want to offer a reward specific for carpoolers, where for every 10 days they carpool they can claim a giftcard.
-Or a Try Transit reward where logging 20 transit trips can earn users a prize.
+In addition to the story about the Sonos Earn a Bike program, there are many other ways to design mode-specific rewards.
+For example, you may want to offer a reward specifically for carpoolers, where for every 10 days they carpool they can claim a gift card.
+Or a Try Transit reward in which logging 20 transit trips can earn users a prize.
 Programs like these usually make use of the Incentives tool in RideAmigos.

 Commuter Stores / Point Programs